-As the cannabis industry continues to evolve from one perceived “phenomenon” to another, one has to wonder to what extent these new developments will improve the growth and sustainability of this multidisciplinary enterprise moving forward.
+“phenomenon” to another, one has to wonder to what extent these new developments will improve the growth and sustainability of this multidisciplinary enterprise moving forward.
 For example, the seemingly systematic adoption of cannabidiol (CBD) as a panacea has made for its rather ubiquitous integration into a wide range of household products, from creams and lotions to condiments and beverages.

 Unfortunately, this has led to an anxiety-fueled mania that has triggered exponential growth in the cultivation of Group III cannabis (hemp), which ultimately triggered a precipitous decline in hemp commodities pricing, with many farmers and entrepreneurs holding the bag.
-One could argue that the unregulated surge in hemp cultivation fueled its own demise and did not make a resounding, beneficial impact on the cannabis industry for more than a couple of years.
+One could argue that the unregulated surge in hemp cultivation fueled its demise and did not make a resounding, beneficial impact on the cannabis industry for more than a couple of years.

 With that in mind, is there something else out there on the cannabis cultivation horizon, beyond the mass production of a single cannabinoid, that can have a lasting and sustainable effect on this burgeoning industry?
 The answer may come from a humble origin.

 Ruderalis genetics are often unfairly characterized by the slang term “ditch weed,” which is a reference to the plant’s robust ability to grow almost anywhere, such as the barren terrain one might find on the side of a railway line, as well as its relatively low phytochemical content.
-Many associate ruderalis varietals with “fiber-type” hemp, which generally expresses very low levels of primary cannabinoids (THC, CBD, CBC), and little to no terpene content.
+Many associate ruderalis varietals with “fiber-type” hemp, which generally expresses very low levels of primary cannabinoids (THC, CBD, CBC) and little to no terpene content.

 Opportunities with autoflowers